6. The -m (modifylinebreaks) switch¶

 statement, even though the\begin

 6.3.1.2.
-Adding line breaks using EndStartsOnOwnLine and EndFinishesWithLineBreak¶
+Adding line breaks: EndStartsOnOwnLine and EndFinishesWithLineBreak

 Let’s explore EndStartsOnOwnLine